alexdlli/obsidianVault/Notes/Insights/PDI.md

-Make a PDI looking for my next objetives
+Make a PDI looking study and learning about software architecture.

 Think about this requirements:

-Goals 10: Make a course tarara
-Goals 20: Create a personal project using tarara
-Goals 70: Make a presentations for my team about the tarara
+	Goals 10: Make a course our anything else about software architecture Goals 20: Create a personal project using software architecture Goals 70: Make a presentations for my team or article about the clear architecture